solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 - tendering
 ---

-This essay is about a topic that has been beaten to death already: how to make public calls for tenders of IT services, or software development.
+This essay is a developer's opinion to a topic that has been beaten to death already: how to make public calls for tenders of IT services, or software development.
 There certainly is no lack of writings about how you can conduct a procurement, what to do and especially what _not_ to do.
 Here's my teaser: it's hopeless.
-However well you prepare, whatever you will set as the criteria, there's always the possibility that your chosen IT supplier will not get the job done, and then you only have bad options.
+However well you prepare, whatever you will set as the criteria, there's always the possibility that your chosen IT supplier will not get the job done.
+Then you only have bad options.

 ![Damned if you do, damned if you don't](/img/public-tendering/damned-anyway.png)